tuneinsight/lattigo/drlwe/README.md

 - Collective Key-Switching (CKS), implemented as the `drlwe.CKSProtocol` interface, enables the parties to switch from their _ideal secret-key_ _s_ to another _ideal secret-key_ _s'_ when s' is collectively known to the parties.
 In the case where _s' = 0_, this is equivalent to a decryption protocol which can be used when the receiver is one of the input-parties.
 - Collective Public-Key Switching (PCKS), implemented as the `drlwe.PCKSProtocol` interface, enables parties to switch from their _ideal secret-key_ _s_ to an arbitrary key _s'_ when provided with a public encryption-key for _s'_.
 Hence, this enables key-switching to a secret-key that is not known to the input parties, which further enables external receivers.

-While both protocol variants have slightly different local operation, their steps are the same and as follows:
+While both protocol variants have slightly different local operations, their steps are the same and as follows:
 - Each party generates a share (of type `drlwe.CKSShare` or `drlwe.PCKSShare`) with the `drlwe.(P)CKSProtocol.GenShare` method.
 This requires its own secret-key (a `rlwe.SecretKey`) as well as the destination key: its own share of the destination key (a `rlwe.SecretKey`) in CKS or the destination public-key (a `rlwe.PublicKey`) in PCKS.
 - Each party discloses its `drlwe.CKSShare` over the public channel.
 The shares are aggregated with the `(P)CKSProtocol.AggregateShares` method.
 - From the aggregated `drlwe.CKSShare`, any party can derive the ciphertext re-encrypted under _s'_ by using the `(P)CKSProtocol.KeySwitch` method.